spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/unified-commerce/install-the-warehouse-picking-feature.md

 {% info_block warningBox "Verification" %}

 1. In the Back Office, go to **Administration&nbsp;<span aria-label="and then">></span> OMS**.
 2. Click the `DummyPayment01` process.
 3. Make sure the OMS transition diagram shows the transition from `waiting` to `picking list generation scheduled` and from `picking finished` to `exported`.

 {% endinfo_block %}

-4. Configure the Push Notification provider:
+## Configure the push notification provider

+Add the configuration:

 **src/Pyz/Zed/PickingListPushNotification/PickingListPushNotificationConfig.php**